syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 * The method’s name, parameter, type, and scope properties allow you to define the name, parameter, return type, and visibility of the methods.

-* The method parameter object properties of name and type allows you to define the name and type of the parameter.
+* The method parameter object properties of name and type allow you to define the name and type of the parameter.

 * The following code example illustrates how to create an interface.